Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Mass_Bound/README.md

 The resulting cross-sections were compared with the 95% CL ATLAS limits (139 fb⁻¹, 13 TeV).
 He we have not decayed the particle in to desired state but turned on the Yukawa to see any effect inthe pair production.
 Since $\Pi_7$ is triplet in SU(3), it is QCD dominated at production cross section.

+We averaged the lower bound mass for our particel is : 1.2 TeV.

 ---

 ## Results